Top 10 Best Authors of All Time

 A Farewell to Arms, The Sun Also Rises, Men Without Women, The Old Man and the Sea, and For Whom the Bell Tolls are each better than the works of J.K.
 Rowling and her little fairy tales.
 This list is terrible if Ernest Hemingway is ranked below all these laughable authors.

-It's a surprise that authors like Doyle, Wells, Stevenson, Verne, Dumas, etc., are so far down the list.
+It's a surprise that authors like Doyle, Wells, Stevenson, Verne, Dumas, and others are so far down the list.
 Do only kids who despise literature vote here or what?

 He is amazing.
 I love his books!
 I've read all the adventures of Sherlock Holmes and The Lost World.